-Standard VII addresses conflicts of interest.
-That Standard provides that, "A mediator shall not allow any personal interest to interfere with the primary obligation to impartially serve the parties to the dispute".
-Subsection E. of that Standard also provides that, "A mediator shall not use information obtained during a mediation for personal gain or advantage".
+Standard 7 addresses conflicts of interest.
+That Standard provides that, "A mediator shall not allow the mediator's personal interest to interfere with his or her primary obligation to impartially serve the parties to the dispute."
+Subsection (e) of that Standard also provides that, "A mediator shall not use information obtained, or relationships formed, during a mediation for personal gain or advantage".